Read This First

 Prompt 4: Have the average number of hours of labor necessary to buy common necessities increased or decreased over the years?

-At this stage, the gain is not memorizing the conclusion but learning to think with Global vs. US Average Income.
+Treat Global vs. US Average Income as handles, not slogans.
 The question should remain open enough for revision but structured enough that disagreement is not mere drift.
 The economic pressure is incentives: moral hope, policy design, and human behavior have to be held in the same field of view.

 Increased Productivity